cloud-agnost/agnost-website/docs/installation/getting-started.md

   command-line tool for managing your Kubernetes cluster.
 - [Helm](https://helm.sh/docs/intro/install/): Helm is a package manager for Kubernetes that simplifies the process of deploying and managing applications.
-- [Skaffold](https://skaffold.dev/docs/install/): Skaffold is a command-line
-  tool that facilitates continuous development for Kubernetes applications.
 - [Minikube](https://minikube.sigs.k8s.io/docs/start/): Minikube is a tool that enables you to run Kubernetes locally.